turingschool/front-end-curriculum/projects/ideabox-triples.md

 The submit button should be disabled when there is not valid content in both input fields **and** if the input field character count exceeds 120 characters.

+#### Adds two more qualities

+* Making 5 qualities total
+* Implementation should store each quality as an integer on the instance
+* Upvote and downvote happen by increasing or decreasing the integer
+* How the idea is displayed should be done using an array of quality strings, where the integer value is used to pull a certain string via its index.

 #### Layout comps

 Desktop layout: